Wilson-Daniel/Student-Virtual-Lab/README.md

 - Suggestions for any doubt or questions asked.
 - Machine components and equipments overview.
 - Assembling machine components.
-- AI tracking and live suggetions.
+- AI tracking and live suggestions.
 - Tyre assembly.
 - Painting process.